 Once you have finalized the bug out location, set up the rest of your plan.
-To begin with, you can start stocking supplies and prepare your bug out bag.
+To begin with, stockpile the necessary supplies and prepare your bug out bag.
 When you are ready to move to a bug out house at a moment’s notice, you can rest easy.

 Most of all, it’s best to keep your bugout location a secret.
 No matter how well equipped you are, your supplies will be limited.
-Obviously, you don’t want to turn away people showing up at your doorstep during an emergency.
+As a survivalist, you don’t want to turn away people showing up at your doorstep during an emergency.

 There you have it.
 We have shared all the details about choosing the best bug out locations.